colmenasio/Stopwatch/README.md

 Simple StopWatch prototype.
 Built as a personal project, for mainly 2 purposes:
-1. As a substitute for the RAM-hungy chrome stopwatch.
+1. As a substitute for the RAM-hungry chrome stopwatch.
-2. To try doing a bit of front-end.
+2. As an excuse for me trying to do a bit of front-end.

 <!-- Roadmap -->
 # Roadmap